KashfeeH/README-generator/README.md

   Distributed under the MIT License.
 See LICENSE.txt for more information.

   ## Contributions
-  As I am novice in this field any contribution/suggestions wuld be highly appreciated.
+  As I am novice in this field any contribution/suggestions wuld be highly appreciated.Also please refer to installation instructions.

   ## Test
   npm test